 References to CSCL Asia are to China Shipping Container Lines (Asia) Co., Ltd., a subsidiary of China Shipping Container Lines Co., Ltd., or CSCL.
 References to APM are to A.P.
 Møller-Mærsk A/S. References to HL USA are to Hapag-Lloyd USA, LLC, a subsidiary of Hapag-Lloyd, AG, or Hapag-Lloyd.
 References to COSCON are to COSCO Container Lines Co., Ltd., a subsidiary of China COSCO Holdings Company Limited.
 References to K-Line are to Kawasaki Kisen Kaisha Ltd. References to MOL are to Mitsui O.S.K.
 Lines, Ltd. References to CSAV are to Compañia Sud Americana De Vapores S.A.
+References to UASC are to United Arab Shipping Company (S.A.G).

 We use the term "twenty foot equivalent unit," or "TEU," the international standard measure of containers, in describing the capacity of our containerships, which are also commonly referred to as vessels.
-The following table sets forth the actual capacities of the vessels in our fleet by class and shipbuilder.
+In this report, we identify the classes of the vessels in our fleet by their approximate average TEU capacity of the vessels in each class.
+However, we note that the actual TEU capacity of the vessels may differ from the approximate average TEU capacity.